tkumarpatra/CustomerStatementProcessor/README.md

  <br/> Output file location needs to the a parameter passed to the program increasing the application re-usability
  <br/> Application Testability not limited to only business logic but extended to end to end testing

- How to Launch the application:
+ How to Launch the application:<br/>
   Local Machine:
   <br/> Import the project as existing Maven project
   <br/> Pass the following parameters as Program Arguments for csv file run